 Spraying your furry feline gently with light spray of water from a squirt bottle when they are where they should not be may be a way of getting them to understand where they should – or should not be.

-Be sure to test these sprays on a small section of any couches, coffee tables, fabric or leather furniture pieces before using to ensure items will not be damaged by the spray.
+Be sure to test the spray bottle on a small section of where you will be spraying.
+Doing this before use will ensure items will not be damaged by the spray.

 What worked for us?
 Peppermint spray!
-We began using a few drops of peppermint oil in our kitchen cleaner and our cat ran for the hills, never to be seen on the counter again.
+We began using a few drops of peppermint oil in our kitchen cleaner.
+Once we did that our cat ran for the hills, never to be seen on the counter again.
 No more dusty paw prints or “thumps” – thank you peppermint.

-Below are a few options you can get if you are not into making your own.
-All have a lot of positive reviews and seem to do the job of keeping cats away well!
+Below are a few cat repellent options you can buy if you are not into making your own.

 Make Some Noise